5.7 Housing and Residence Life Community Living Policies

 - Keys, IDs, and Residence Hall Access

-Students are required to scan their ID card when entering a building, report lost or missing residence hall keys or access cards immediately, and return spare keys immediately after use.
+Students are required to scan their SLU ID card when entering a building and at residence hall front desks, report lost or missing residence hall keys or access cards immediately and return spare keys or temporary ID's immediately after use.
 Students are not allowed to give their SLU ID, room and/or entrance keys to others.
-Falsification of information in an attempt to obtain a back-up key or access ID is strictly prohibited.
+Falsification of information in an attempt to obtain a back-up key, access ID, or gain entry to a Residence Hall is strictly prohibited.

 - Living Assignments